 [Show abstract][Hide abstract] ABSTRACT: Unlabelled:

-Wnt/β-catenin signaling plays an important role in hepatic homeostasis especially in liver development, regeneration and cancer, and loss of β-catenin signaling is often associated with increased apoptosis.
-To elucidate how β-catenin may be regulating hepatocyte survival, we investigated the susceptibility of β-catenin conditional knockout mice (KO) and littermate controls (WT) to Fas and TNF-α, two common pathways of hepatocyte apoptosis.
-While comparable detrimental effects from Fas activation were observed in WT and KO, a paradoxical survival benefit was observed in KO mice challenged with D-galactosamine (GalN)/lipopolysaccharide (LPS).
-KO showed significantly lower morbidity and liver injury due to early, robust and protracted activation of NF-κB in absence of β-catenin.
-Enhanced NF-κB activation in KO was contributed by increased basal inflammation and TLR4 expression and lack of p65-β-catenin complex in hepatocytes. β-Catenin-p65 complex in WT livers underwent temporal dissociation allowing for NF-κB activation to regulate hepatocyte survival following TNF-α-induced hepatic injury.
-Decrease of total β-Catenin protein but not its inactivation induced, while β-catenin stabilization either chemically or due to mutations repressed, p65 activity in hepatomas in a dose-dependent manner, whereas β-catenin stabilization repressed it either chemically or due to mutations.
+Wnt/β-catenin signaling plays an important role in hepatic homeostasis, especially in liver development, regeneration, and cancer, and loss of β-catenin signaling is often associated with increased apoptosis.
+To elucidate how β-catenin may be regulating hepatocyte survival, we investigated the susceptibility of β-catenin conditional knockout (KO) mice and their wild-type (WT) littermates to Fas and tumor necrosis factor-α (TNF-α), two common pathways of hepatocyte apoptosis.
+While comparable detrimental effects from Fas activation were observed in WT and KO, a paradoxical survival benefit was observed in KO mice challenged with D-galactosamine/lipopolysaccharide.
+KO mice showed significantly lower morbidity and liver injury due to early, robust, and protracted activation of NF-κB in the absence of β-catenin.
+Enhanced NF-κB activation in KO mice was associated with increased basal inflammation and Toll-like receptor 4 expression and lack of the p65/β-catenin complex in hepatocytes.
+The p65/β-catenin complex in WT livers underwent temporal dissociation allowing for NF-κB activation to regulate hepatocyte survival following TNF-α-induced hepatic injury.
+Decrease of total β-catenin protein but not its inactivation induced p65 activity, whereas β-catenin stabilization either chemically or due to mutations repressed it in hepatomas in a dose-dependent manner, whereas β-catenin stabilization repressed it either chemically or due to mutations.